A/B testing in real life.

 The truth is… growing a business is hard.

-That’s why it’s such a valuable skill.
+Helping a business grow is a valuable skill.
 You don’t think Silicon Valley startups pay people with silly titles like ‘Growth Hacker’ over $139,000 a year out of kindness, do you?
 That’s why Facebook is worth $341b (growth) and Yahoo is selling for $5b (no growth) despite once being worth $125b (when it still had growth).

-The trick?
+The little known marketing trick that we use?
 Lose small, win BIG.

 Make a small bet by A/B testing something you think will work to grow your business, and only double down on it when you see it working.